dulnan/lazy-brush/README.md

 be moved by `distance - radius` pixels in the direction where the pointer is.

 # Usage
+lazy-brush is on npm so you can install it with your favorite package manager.

-LazyBrush can be easily added in any canvas drawing scenario.
+lazy-brush can be easily added in any canvas drawing scenario.
 It acts like a "proxy" between user input and drawing.

 ```javascript